Cinnamon and Kale

 Raw banana flapjack mix in tin

 Bake in a preheated oven at 180 degrees (160 fan) for 30 minutes.
-Turn partway through if necessary to ensure that the flapjacks brown evenly.
+Turn partway through the baking time if necessary to ensure that the flapjacks brown evenly.

 When cool enough to handle, remove from the tin and cool on a wire rack.
 Cut into 6 pieces.

-These healthy banana flapjacks will store well in an airtight container for up to 4 days.
-If you want to store them for longer, wrap them well and pop them in the freezer.
+Healthy banana flapjacks will store well in an airtight container for up to 4 days.

 Frequently asked questions